-The Review Committee will seek discussion between the relevant regional management authorities towards developing a common policy approach for managing the groundwater as a non-renewable resource.
+Victoria introduced staged reductions in licence allocations in Zones 5B and 6B in 2010.
+The Review Committee continues to seek discussion between the relevant regional management authorities towards developing a common policy approach for managing the groundwater as a non-renewable resource.
+Towards this end the Review Committee has brought forward its review of management prescriptions for Province 2.